Can I Take Reishi Mushroom with Vardenafil (Levitra/Staxyn)?

 Practical Implication

-A moderate CYP3A4 inhibition, if it occurs in vivo, could raise vardenafil plasma concentrations above those expected from the prescribed dose.
-Higher vardenafil concentrations mean greater blood pressure reduction and a longer duration of platelet inhibition, which magnifies both pharmacodynamic concerns described above.
+A clinically meaningful CYP3A4 inhibition, if it occurred in vivo, could raise vardenafil concentrations above those expected from the prescribed dose.
+Higher exposure would increase the chance of headache, flushing, dizziness, hypotension, and prolonged adverse effects.

 How Significant Is the Hypotension Risk?